1. About alendronic acid

 Is there any food or drink I need to avoid?

 Take your alendronic acid first thing in the morning, on an empty stomach.
-Do not have anything to eat or drink beforehand other than plain tap water.
-It's important to follow the instructions carefully (see 4.
-How and when to take this medicine) so that your medicine works properly.
+Do not have anything to eat or drink beforehand, other than plain tap water.
+It's important to follow the instructions carefully (the how and when to take this medicine section has more detail), so that your medicine works properly.

 Do not take your medicine with mineral water.
-If it's not safe to drink your tap water for whatever reason, you can boil it and let it cool before drinking it.
+If it's not safe to drink your tap water for any reason, you can boil it and let it cool before drinking it.

 After taking your medicine, wait for 30 minutes.
 You can then eat and drink normally.